-If the bean class of a managed bean is annotated with both the @Interceptor and @Decorator stereotypes, the container automatically detects the problem and treats it as a definition error, as defined in Section 12.4, "Problems detected automatically by the container".
+If the bean class of a managed bean is annotated with both the @Interceptor and @Decorator stereotypes, the container automatically detects the problem and treats it as a definition error.

 If a managed bean has a public field, it must have scope @Dependent.
-If a managed bean with a public field declares any scope other than @Dependent, the container automatically detects the problem and treats it as a definition error, as defined in Section 12.4, "Problems detected automatically by the container".
+If a managed bean with a public field declares any scope other than @Dependent, the container automatically detects the problem and treats it as a definition error.

 If the managed bean class is a generic type, it must have scope @Dependent.
-If a managed bean with a parameterized bean class declares any scope other than @Dependent, the container automatically detects the problem and treats it as a definition error, as defined in Section 12.4, "Problems detected automatically by the container".
+If a managed bean with a parameterized bean class declares any scope other than @Dependent, the container automatically detects the problem and treats it as a definition error.